-Huawei faces complains because of its software and high return rate on Amazon in the U.S. In this project, our goal was to improve EMUI onboarding experience to (1) decrease drop out rate and (2) increase user satisfaction during onboarding, in order to provide user (1) a zero-effort way to transfer to Huawei device and (2) a trustworthy experience and brand.
+Huawei faces complains because of its software and high return rate on Amazon in the U.S. In this project, our goal was to improve EMUI (Huawei OS) onboarding experience to (1) decrease drop out rate and (2) increase user satisfaction during onboarding, in order to provide user (1) a zero-effort way to transfer to Huawei device and (2) a trustworthy experience and brand.

 Compare with stock Android onboarding experience

 We compared Huawei onboarding with Android onboarding because Android as the top one mobile system in the U.S. is well supporting 54.1% of total U.S. users, and they know more about the western users.
 We spent the first a few weeks to analyze how each experiences is good or bad, overall smoothness and the time consumption.

 After competitor analysis, we interviewed the users specifically about EMUI Onboarding experience.
 We aimed to understand their perceptions to setup content, wording tone, visual representations, information architecture, logic flows, time cost, achievement of their goals, satisfaction and their impressions of EMUI.
 We observed them to go through the onboarding and asked reasons of their behaviors to collect both quantitative and qualitative data.
 Then we transferred all the meaningful insights to opportunities.

 We did user interview after competitor analysis because we could also ask users questions to validate choices on each system.

 After deeply researched users' thoughts on onboarding, we found that these problems specifically bother users: